Willi Graf: Work in the White Rose Summer 1942

-Deployment to Russia July–November 1942
+Deployment to Russia, July–November 1942

 A few weeks later, Scholl, Schmorell, and Graf were deployed to the Russian Front over the Summer of 1942.
 Graf had already been deployed to Russia, but it was Scholl and Schmorell's first time being deployed on the Eastern Front.
 On the train ride to Russia, the train passed through Poland.
-While there, Graf, Scholl, and Schmorell saw the Evacutation of the Warsaw Ghetto.
+While there, Graf, Scholl, and Schmorell saw the Evacuation of the Warsaw Ghetto.

 In Russia, Scholl, Schmorell, and Graf would sneak away at night and go to the homes of Russian natives.
-Schmorell, who had been born in Russia and spoke fluent Russian, introduced Graf and Scholl to the Russian Culture.
+Schmorell, who had been born in Russia and spoke fluent Russian, introduced Graf and Scholl to Russian culture.
 Graf and his friends were allowed to return to Munich in November 1942.

-Work in the White Rose, November 1942-January 1943
+Work in the White Rose, November 1942–January 1943

 Soon after returning to Munich in November 1942, Graf travelled to Bonn, officially to arrange a fencing tournament, unofficially to ask Marianne Thoeren to marry him.
 While there, she told him that she was already engaged to another man.
 After some deliberation, he decided to still be friends with her.
 After this rejection, he threw himself back into the White Rose activities with vigor.
 During this time, two more leaflets were written, and efforts were made to expand the reaches of the White Rose group.
 Graf was a recruiter for the group: from 20 to 24 January 1943, he traveled to Cologne, Bonn, Saarbrücken, Freiburg, and Ulm, armed with copies of the fifth leaflet and a hectograph machine.
 With the end goal in mind to recruit some of his Graue Orden friends, he asks forty people to join.
 Only four of his friends agreed to help.
 Two of the friends who agreed to help, brothers Willi and Heinz Bollinger, forged travel papers for him.
 While they agreed with the decision to resist National Socialism, they told Graf that they believed that he and his friends had only a 2% chance of success.

 Graffiti Campaigns of February 1943

 On 3 February 1943, the news of the defeat of Stalingrad was broadcast to the German public.
-Later that day, Graf, Schmorell, and Scholl snuck out at night and graffitied public buildings with slogans such as "down with Hitler" and "Hitler the Mass murderer!"
+Later that day, Graf, Schmorell, and Scholl snuck out at night and graffitied public buildings with slogans such as "down with Hitler" and "Hitler, the mass murderer".
 During the campaign, Schmorell would hold up the stencils while Graf painted the slogans on with tar paint.
 Scholl stood guard, armed with a pistol in case anyone walked in on their graffiting.
 On 8 February 1943, Graf and Scholl graffitied again.
 This time, they used green oil-based paint.
 On 15 February 1943, Scholl, Schmorell, and Graf snuck out and graffitied the Feldherrnhalle, then a monument to the Nazis who were killed during the failed Beer Hall Putsch.
 The graffiti campaigns put the Gestapo on high alert.